rahul-brahmane/MiniProjects/README.md

   A fun multiple-choice quiz with real-time scoring and feedback.

 - [🏆 GoldRushExpress](https://goldrushexpress.netlify.app)
-  (Update this link once deployed) An exciting themed project with animation or game logic.
+  An exciting themed project with animation or game logic.

 ## 📁 Folder Structure